wildlyinaccurate/wildlyinaccurate.github.io/_posts/2018-06-14-becoming-a-team-lead-a-survival-guide.md

 > Nobody is allowed to work on a task by themselves for more than one day.

 I think this is a fantastic tip.
 It ensures that people spend less time being stuck on simple problems, and more time progressing with their work in a way that challenges them and allows them to grow.
 It also works really well for tasks that you know will take longer than a day, because you end up with more than one person having knowledge about these complex tasks.
-This reduces your reliance on a couple of key people that normally take on the complex tasks.
+This reduces your reliance on your more senior team members who would normally take on these complex tasks by themselves.

 #### Run knowledge sharing sessions

 Getting together on a regular basis to talk about things you've all learned recently can be a good way to keep everybody up-to-date on the whole project.
 You can even use these sessions as a way to talk about non-work things, like what you're all planning to do over the weekend.
-This doesn't work for all teams, but it's a nice way to make the meetings more informal and get everyone to know each other as _people_.
+This "not-work" sharing might not be appropriate for every team, but I think it's a nice way to make the meetings less formal and get everyone to know each other as _people_.

 These sessions are also the perfect opportunity to invite other teams along to encourage cross-pollination of ideas.